Simply Ballet Tap Classes 2025

 Is there anything else I need to bring?

-If your class is 1 hour or longer, we suggest having a water bottle to drink from.
-Adults may also like to bring a hand towel if you’re worried about sweat.
+If your class is 1 hour or longer we suggest having a water bottle.
+You may also like to bring a hand towel if you’re worried about sweat.
 In hot weather students are required to have their own drink bottle as per our hot weather policy.
-Filtered water is available onsite.
+Filtered water is available onsite for refills.

 Simply Ballet is a COVID-safe environment and at times has students in class who may be vulnerable to illness.